aeliakim/seventeen-discord-bot/README.md

 ## License

 This project is open-source and available under the MIT License.
-(You can specify your preferred license here).